 I went to an institution located in the United States.
-How do I send you my transcript?
+How do I send my transcript?

 I went to an institution outside of the United States.
 How do I send you my transcript?

-Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external U.S.-based credentials evaluation agency.
-The agency you choose must include a copy of your transcripts or marks sheet in its credentialing report.
+Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external, U.S.-based credentials evaluation agency.
+Those using the Bloomberg School application must choose an agency that will include a copy of their transcripts or marks sheets in its credentialing report.
 More information may be found on the international applicant page.

 I went to multiple institutions, do I have to send transcripts from each school or just where I received my degree?